Article Type

 Test your knowledge

 Q1.
-What is an Article Type in Classic Knowledge?
+What was an Article Type in Classic Salesforce Knowledge?

 Q2.
-What has replaced Article Types in Lightning Knowledge?
+What has replaced the Article Type concept in Lightning Knowledge?

 Q3.
-Why is the Lightning Knowledge model simpler than Classic?
+Why is the Lightning Knowledge model considered simpler than Classic Article Types?

 Discussion